kkenshin1/OpenVINO-Mobilenetv2_SSD-MultiNCS2/README.md

 ## Multi-NCS2 Parallel Inference Optimization
 The Multi-Device plugin automatically assigns inference requests to available computational devices to execute the requests in parallel.
 But each device is hard to work independently.

 This project propose an optimized multi-stick scheduling scheme.
 We can create a thread for each device and do not use multi-device plugin.
 Then, each device can work independently.
-In each device thread, we can create multiple inference requests to inference in parallel.
+In each device thread, we can create multiple inference requests(ie_reqs) to inference in parallel.

 Here are optimized multi-NCS2s workflow.
 ![image](https://github.com/kkenshin1/OpenVINO-Mobilenetv2_SSD-MultiNCS2/blob/main/imgs/4.png)